vansh192005/vansh192005/README.md

 - 👋 Hi, I’m @vansh192005
-- 👀 I’m interested in sorts,web;app development.innovate or invent, photo, video editing;music production.
+- 👀 I’m interested in sports,web;app development.innovate or invent, photo, video editing;music production.
 - 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me through my instagram id vansh.tewani19 or message me or call me on 9403446214.